chadhardcastle/Wazuh-IRIS-integration/README.md

 # Wazuh-IRIS-integration
-Simple Wazuh integration to send alerts to IRIS, as originally described [nateuribe](https://github.com/nateuribe) in [https://nateuribe.tech/blog/foss-soc/](https://nateuribe.tech/blog/foss-soc/). [nateuribe](https://github.com/nateuribe) deserves all credit so please go and star their repo and follow them.
+Simple Wazuh integration to send alerts to IRIS, as originally described by [nateuribe](https://github.com/nateuribe) in [https://nateuribe.tech/blog/foss-soc/](https://nateuribe.tech/blog/foss-soc/). [nateuribe](https://github.com/nateuribe) deserves all credit so please go and star their repo and follow them.

 ## The forked version you are reading updates IRIS alert fields to include alternative information